bilde2910/FreeField/docs/auth/reddit.rst

 2. Scroll to the bottom of the page and click on "are you a developer? create an app..."
 3. Select "web app" as your app type.
 4. Give your application a name and description.

-You should choose a name that reflects the community you have set up FreeField for.
+   .. tip:: You should choose a name that reflects the community you have set up
+            FreeField for.
 A good idea is to use the name of your community, or a location-specific name such as "New York FreeField."
+You may optionally upload an icon for your application, which will be displayed when users attempt to authenticate.

 5. In the "about url" field, enter the base URL of your FreeField installation, e.g. ``https://example.com/freefield/``.
 6. In the "redirect uri" field, paste the redirect URL for FreeField's